About Kesher Families

 What does Kesher do for families?

-We begin our year with Sukkot family brunch to welcome back our community after the summer, and end our year with a family picnic at the Newton Centre Playground.
-We have two havdalot each year, one in November and one in March, where we sing, say goodbye to Shabbat, and do activities like Israeli dancing as a community.
-Families celebrate Chanukah and Purim together during Shira.
-We hold special events each year, such as Mimuna, for the entire Kesher community, and conclude the year with a festive Erev Ivrit in early June.
+We begin our year with a Sukkot family dinner to welcome back our community after the summer, and end our year with a Hebrew musical play and fifth grade graduation.
+We have a havdalah program each year, usually in February, where we sing, say goodbye to Shabbat, and do activities like Israeli dancing as a community.
+Families celebrate Chanukah together.
+We hold special events each year, such as Mimuna, for the entire Kesher community, and celebrate the students' learning with a festive Erev Ivrit.